 That may begin happening soon.
 Congressional Republicans aren’t fully jumping aboard when it comes to Trump’s reforms.
 They won’t even pass the same Obamacare repeal legislation they approved during the prior administration.
 Their actual commitment to ending the federal government’s most recent entitlement program is laid bare for all to see now that there is a president willing to support the repeal.

 Meanwhile, Trump’s tax cuts are on the back burner while Congress decides on how to sell out the citizens who despise Obamacare – most of whom voted for Trump.
-Mitch McConnell, Paul Ryan and company will get around to disappointing the voters on tax reform in due time.
+Mitch McConnell, Paul Ryan, and the company will get around to disappointing the voters on tax reform in due time.

 The same clowns will almost certainly pass another hike in the U.S. debt ceiling this month.